PerseusDL/imgup/README.md

 ## Sidekiq monitor

 imgup uses Sidekiq to run background processes.
-Sidekiq has a monitoring web-application.
+Sidekiq has a monitoring web-app.
 Start it by running...

 	rake monitor